Blog

 Attitude and homework

-on Oct 15 in Blog Posts posted by admin
+on Oct 15 in Blog Posts posted by

 Who wants to sit every night doing homework?
 I was young once and remember that it was a boring.
 You can demand that your child do it, but the learning effectiveness.
 Have a chat with your son or daughter, so that they get on the same page.